greenbone/docs/src/common/source-build/introduction.rst

   and/or want to get familiar with the source code.
 It is not intended for production setups.

-  It assumes that **Debian Stable** is used as the Linux distribution.
+  It assumes that **Debian stable** `(bullseye) <https://www.debian.org/releases/stable>`_ is used as the Linux distribution.
 Most likely, a Debian derivate like Ubuntu and Kali will also work with only minor adjustments required.